hashkat/hashkat/docs/installation.md

 Here outlines the following steps on how to install ***#k@*** on Mac OS X:

 1. Download the latest build of ***#k@*** at [hashkat.org](http://hashkat.org) by clicking on 'Latest Build'.
-1. Enter a terminal and go into your *Downloads* directory/folder by typing in the following command and pressing **Enter**:
+1. Enter a terminal and go into your **Downloads** directory/folder by typing in the following command and pressing **Enter**:

     `cd Downloads`

-1. To see the list of files in your *Downloads* directory, type into the command line:
+1. To see the list of files in your **Downloads** directory, type into the command line:

     `ls`

 1. Amongst your various other downloads you should see the following:

-    `hashkat.2015.06.24.tar`
+    `hashkat.2015.08.20.tar`

     Please note that the date in the file you downloaded may be different from the one above.
 That's totally fine, it just means that you've downloaded a newer version of ***#k@***!

 1. To unpack this tar file, type in the command:

-    `tar -xf hashkat.2015.06.24.tar`
+    `tar -xf hashkat.2015.08.20.tar`

 1. Once this is completed, look into the list of files in this directory and you will see amongst them: